ARMmbed/mbed-os-example-tls/README.md

 * Level 4 (the maximum) includes full binary dumps of the packets.

-If the TLS connection is failing with an error similar to:
+The TLS connection can fail with an error similar to:

     ```
     mbedtls_ssl_write() failed: -0x2700 (-9984): X509 - Certificate verification failed, e.g. CRL, CA or signature check failed
     Failed to fetch /media/uploads/mbed_official/hello.txt from developer.mbed.org:443
     ```

-it probably means you need to update the contents of the `SSL_CA_PEM` constant (this can happen if you modify `HTTPS_SERVER_NAME`, or when `developer.mbed.org` switches to a new CA when updating its certificate).
+This probably means you need to update the contents of the `SSL_CA_PEM` constant (this can happen if you modify `HTTPS_SERVER_NAME`, or when `developer.mbed.org` switches to a new CA when updating its certificate).

-Another reason for this error may be a proxy providing a different certificate.
+Another possible reason for this error is a proxy providing a different certificate.
 Proxies can be used in some network configurations or for performing man-in-the-middle attacks.
 If you choose to ignore this error and proceed with the connection anyway, you can change the definition of `UNSAFE` near the top of the file from 0 to 1.

-**Warning:** this removes all security against a possible active attacker, therefore use at your own risk, or for debugging only!
+**Warning:** this removes all security against a possible active attacker, so use at your own risk or for debugging only!